-Large-scale knowledge in the Artificial Intelligence of Things (AIoT) field urgently needs effective models to understand human language and automatically answer questions.
-Pre-trained language models (PLMs) achieve state-of-the-art performance on some question answering (QA) datasets, but few models can answer questions on AIoT domain knowledge.
-Currently, AIoT domain lacks sufficient QA datasets and large-scale pre-training corpora.
-We propose RoBERTa-AIoT to address the problem of the lack of high-quality large-scale labeled AIoT QA datasets.
-We construct an AIoT corpus to further pre-train RoBERTa and BERT.
-RoBERTa-AIoT and BERT-AIoT leverage unsupervised pre-training on a large corpus composed of AIoT-oriented Wikipedia webpages to learn more domain-specific context and improve performance on the AIoT QA tasks.
-To fine-tune and evaluate the model, we construct 3 AIoT QA datasets based on the community QA websites.
-We evaluate our approach on these datasets and the experimental results demonstrate the significant improvements of our approach.
+Large-scale knowledge in the artificial intelligence of things (AIoT) field urgently needs effective models to understand human language and automatically answer questions.
+Pretrained language models achieve state-of-the-art performance on some question answering (QA) datasets, but few models can answer questions on AIoT domain knowledge.
+Currently, the AIoT domain lacks sufficient QA datasets and large-scale pretraining corpora.
+In this article, we propose RoBERTa_ AIoT to address the problem of the lack of high-quality large-scale labeled AIoT QA datasets.
+We construct an AIoT corpus to further pretrain RoBERTa and BERT.
+RoBERTa_ AIoT and BERT_ AIoT leverage unsupervised pretraining on a large corpus composed of AIoT-oriented Wikipedia webpages to learn more domain-specific context and improve performance on the AIoT QA tasks.
+To fine-tune and evaluate the model, we construct three AIoT QA datasets based on the community QA websites.
+We evaluate our approach on these datasets, and the experimental results demonstrate the significant improvements of our approach.

 - Question answering